 There's still a small detail you should consider also before you give birth, and that's to baby-proof your home, as you won't have the time to do it when he's already there with you.
 Being safe is always safer.

+You may consider using a belt when you put your baby in a bouncy seat, and also use a belt on his changing table.
 Once your toddler starts walking, extra safety is required, so make sure to keep any small object far from him (coins, small toys).

 Corners should be also baby proofed, draperies shorten and any dangerous substances removed from the baby's access.